 As a veterinary practitioner, Dr. LaMora’s top priority is to provide quality care to her patients.
-She likes helping people and pets with their problems and enjoys the detective work that goes into the more difficult to solve cases.
+She likes communicating with clients about the needs of their pets, all things surgical, and she enjoys the detective work that goes into the more difficult to solve cases.
 Equally important to her are the relationships she creates with both her patients and their owners, and she enjoys helping to strengthen the bond we have with our pets.

-Dr. LaMora is married to her husband of 21 years, Brandon and they are proud parents of a very active five-year-old.
-They also currently share their house with 2 dogs, 2 cats, 5 horses, 1 donkey, and 3 goats!
-She enjoys horseback riding, cross-stitching, reading, and spending time with family, friends, and pets.
+Dr. LaMora is married to her husband of 23 years, and they are proud parents of a very active seven-year-old.
+They also currently share their house with 3 dogs, 4 cats, 5 horses, 1 donkey, 2 goats, a bearded dragon, salt and freshwater fish, and a coop full of chickens!
+She enjoys horseback riding, reading, and spending time with family, friends, and pets.

 Heather Burrowes, DVM, CVA

-In her spare time, Dr. Burrowes is actively involved in the local dog sports community with her two Poodles, Audie and Blue, who participate in everything from competition obedience to scent work and anything else that looks like fun!
+In her spare time, Dr. Burrowes is actively involved in the local dog sports community with her Brussels Griffon, Bender, and miniature poodle, Audie, who participate in everything from competition obedience to scent work and anything else that looks like fun!
 She is also an avid cook and gardener and enjoys spending most of the summer either digging in the dirt or canning what it produces.